Fadyazmy/doi-blog/content/blog/week-7/index.md

 ### <a name="responses"></a> My responses

 This was my most challenging assignment so far.
 I didn't record my response with my coach but I did ask if I could share some of the feedback he gave me at the end of my interview.

 ![Robo Dog](./robo_dog.jpg)

 #### Design challenge:

-> Design a robo-dog companion application
+> The challenge brief focused on creating a mobile companion app that would ship with a new toy robot dog, think Aibo from Sony

 #### What I did well:

 - Asked good questions (compatible previous version, cross platforms, success metrics
 - Replaying the information / conclusions
 - User personas
   - good at refining e.g. asking about who buys
   - Proto-personas (Alex and Jenny)
 - Communicating assumptions
 - Replaying where we are at
 - User stories -> Technical requirements

 #### What I could have done better:

 - My start was a bit shaky / slow start
 - Was a little hard to follow the structure.
 I should be more direct i.e “I’m going to walk through a framework"
 - Inclusive?
 Be more “inclusive” and broad about users
 - List use cases as they come up in conversation
 - From a user story perspective, think of the beginning (onboarding) -> middle (daily use) -> end
 - Its okay to think a little (silence)
 - Can ask questions about who you will be working with / team sizes etc.
 - Go beyond the UI and think about the system / unintended consequences etc.
 - Get to the UI (ran out of time)

 ### <a name="assignmentTakeaways"></a> This week's assignment takeaways

 I learnt that I need to ask friends to practice whiteboard design questions with.
 It's sounds simple, but I didn't feel comfortable asking my design peers because I was worried I couldn't add as much value to them as they would with me.
 In hindsight, I think I should have tried harder to not act like a black sheep and embrace the fact that I am a designer.

-And just to be extra clear, this was moment of low personal confidence.
-My time at DOI has been nothing short of just a community of amazing, welcoming and understanding folks.
+This was moment of low personal confidence.
+My time at DOI has been nothing short of feeling welcomed in a community of intelligent, diverse and understanding folks.

 In preparation for the interview I spent a couple of hours watching mock design videos on YouTube, but I don't think it helped me get comfortable with the interview format.